jeserlin/TripHelper/README.md

   The origin, waypoints and the destination will be in the order of the travel arrangements that you made.
   Also on the left part of the page - the map will show the route of direction service for you!
   The information is provided by Google map.

+  *Direction Service
+  -Transit mode
+  Due to that google direction service doesn't support transit mode with waypoints, to solve this problem, when choosing transit mode, it will send request to google diresction service for multiple times.
+  For exemple, if you have a route with 3 locations(A,B,C) then i will seperate it to 2 routes（[A,B],[B,C]）.